T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 life, that is, a life no longer subjected to death and its companion, sin.
 Jesus is the firstborn from

-the dead, meaning He is alive, the first in a long line of many that will follow Him out from the
+the dead, meaning He is alive, the first in a long line of many that follow Him out from the grave.

-grave.
-To the glory of God, all of mankind will eventually follow His path, for this is the only way
+To the glory of God, all humanity will eventually follow His path, for this is the only way for Him

 Again, Paul tells us: For the love of Christ controls us, having concluded this, that one died for all,